octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/scale-out/scale-out-orchestration-project.md

 ![Orchestration Project Variables](images/release-orchestration-variables.png)

-### Configure Deployment Process
+# Configure Deployment Process

 This is an example deployment process representing an MVP for a VMSS Orchestration project.
 It does not include any sort of approvals or notifications.

 The deployment process is:
-1. Check VMSS Provision Status
+1. Check Provision Status
 2. Deploy Child Project
 3. Dummy Script for trigger

+## Check Provision Status

-The first step will use the [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status).
+The first step will use the [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status-(deployment-targets)).
 Provide values for the following parameters (leave all the others as is):

 - VMSS Name: `#{Project.VMSS.ScaleSetName}`
 - VMSS Resource Group Name: `#{Project.VMSS.ResourceGroup.Name}`